Giangiui/dagonstar/docs/documentation.md

-It's recommended to set `remove_dir`, under batch section, to `False`.
+It's recommended to set `remove_dir` to `False` in the batch section.

-If preferred, you can change the default `scratch_dir_base` to another directory, such as `/home/$USER/DagOnStar/tmp/`.
-This is the directory where all the results will be stored.
+If you prefer, you can change the default `scratch_dir_base` to another directory, such as `/home/$USER/DAGonStar/tmp/`.
+This is the directory where all the results are stored.

-### DagOnService
+#### DagOnService

-DagOnService offers multiple commands that allow you to view, manage, and delete workflows.
+DagOnService offers several commands that allow you to view, manage, and delete workflows.

-Using the list command, you can view all workflows that have been executed and registered within DagOnService:
+The `list` command allows you to view all workflows that have been executed and registered within DagOnService:

 ```bash
 http://localhost:57000/list